Phone: 0161 214 1500

 - Relating to the cancellation of flights, denied boarding and flight delays under the Denied Boarding Regulation (EC 261/2004)

-- Relating to package holidays under the Package Travel, Package Holidays and Package Tours Regulations 1992
+- Relating to package holidays under the Package Travel and Linked Travel Arrangements Regulations 2018

 Simon is regularly instructed on behalf of families, medical professionals, care homes, employers and other interested persons to advise and appear at inquests and pre-inquest reviews.
 He has appeared at inquests concerning road traffic accidents, accidents at work, industrial diseases and medical treatment.